Want to know social media marketing tactics for creative entrepreneurs?

 Social media marketing can seem overwhelming.
 It’s not, but it will take some time to see the result.

-Take it easy, choose the platform you like and start there.
+Take it easy, choose the platform you like, and start there.
 Create your art and do what you can to share it.

 Click on the image below to see a larger view:

-Do you have you experience with social media marketing for creative entrepreneurs?
+What is your experience with social media marketing for creative entrepreneurs?
 Share it in the comments; I would love to hear that.
 And let me know if you have any questions.

 Marina Barayeva is an international speaker and coach who helps women entrepreneurs become recognized experts and confidently sell their services.
 She is also a TEDx speaker, has presented to audiences in Asia and North America, and has been featured in such media as ArtPeople, CCTV, China Radio International, and others.